 Potential for cycling

-The cultures in the UK and Netherlands are generally not that dissimilar due to their close ties over hundreds of years.
+The cultures in the UK and Netherlands are generally not that dissimilar due to their close ties.
 Their cycling cultures, however, are quite different.
-The UK believes that it is possible to increase cycling participation significantly, and sets the Netherlands as the standard of what is achievable.
+The UK believes that it is possible to increase cycling participation significantly and sets the Netherlands as the standard of what is achievable.

 In the ACT there is also a huge potential for improvement.
-Much can be learnt from the research done for the PCT.
+Much can be learnt from the research done for the Propensity to Cycle Tool.